|To: All potential Travel Players and Parents

 The 13-15 year olds will have a much more complex schedule, where they will elect to play in a wide array of scheduling.
-From Clarence travel games, Boys of Summer, WNY and or just tournaments.
-At 13 and up, there is no house requirement for the boys, so a aggressive coach may run tournaments in May, June, July, and or August in conjunction with some form of travel league.
+From Clarence travel games, WNY Boys of Summer, and or just tournaments.
+At 13 and up, there is no house requirement for the boys, so an aggressive coach may run tournaments in May, June, July, and or August in conjunction with some form of travel league.

 Each travel team will be registered to play in the WNY Travel, Clarence league or Boys of Summer Leagues.
 Each league consists of a minimum of 10-18 games plus playoffs.(ages 9-12 ) The 13u-15u's, may elect a alternate scheduling plan.

 Players on travel teams ( 8-12 ) are required to participate in the house program, with the exption of the 12u red team (new 2018).
 The 12u Red players must pay for house , but may opt out of playing.
 Ages 13 and up, house is optional.
 If a 13u, 14u, 15u team wishes to attempt to make themselves a State bound team , they must declare it to the travel committee as soon as possible to allow the League a opportunity to get them qualified.

 For the upcoming season we will require one payment to cover the cost of the Field Maintenance and capital improvements for LGYBS.
 The second cost is to cover professional baseball clinics, indoor training facilities, local league games, tournaments, and uniforms as needed.
 Additionally, this will cover the cost to fund for concessions there will not be a mandatory fee or obligation for concessions in the upcoming season.

 Uniforms are standard from ages 8 - 12, and usually need an upgrade due to kids growing every year, or every other year.
 At 13u and up, the jerseys may differ pending approval by the travel committee, where as they can use a combination of LG approved colors : red, white blue, black and grey.